How does buy to let work?

 Managing the property

-The scheme is compulsory, and can help resolve any issues between you and your tenants.
+This scheme ensures that third-parties look after deposits and can help in resolving disputes and problems between you and your tenants.

 Make sure you take into account any work you'll need to do before you rent the property out, from a lick of paint to updating the kitchen.